 1. SPECIALIST DOCTORS: You will be treated by one of the UK’s leading cosmetic doctors who are highly experienced in the Hyperhidrosis procedure

 2. SERVICE & CARE: We pride ourselves on patient care and experience, therefore, our experienced team will ensure that your visit and treatment is as informative, comfortable and professional as possible

-3. CLINIC LOCATION: The treatment is carried out at our clinic in the heart of vibrant Knightsbridge.
+3. CLINIC LOCATION: The treatment is carried out at our clinic in the heart of vibrant Oxford street and Bond street.
 We are based a 5 minute walk from Oxford sreet and Bond street tube stations.

 4. HIGH PATIENT SATISFACTION: Our patients are very happy with their results resulting in many returning to have additional areas.
 We also have many that recommend friends and family to the clinic

 5. PREMIUM MEDICATION : We use only premium and FDA approved products for the treatment

 6. We are CARE QUALITY COMMISSION (CQC) approved & regulated clinic, this ensures that we carried out high standard treatments, hygiene and care to our patients.